SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 This phrase covers terms for sustainable management, protection, and restoration.
 These terms are included without action terms, as management/restoration are actions themselves.
 This means the phrase will also find research about the impacts of these actions.

-Various types of management framework are included, as well as some specific pieces of legeslation (Conservation of Antarctic Marine Living Resources).
+Various types of management framework and protected areas are included, as well as some specific pieces of legislation (e.g. Conservation of Antarctic Marine Living Resources).

 `BBNJ` is a narrow concept most often used to highlight the difficulties conserving biodiversity beyond national waters, so any publications mentioning it are likely to be about protection/management.